isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-lizard-poop-look-like/index.md

 - poop
 layout: post
 ---
-What does [lizard](https://pestpolicy.com/are-lizards-poisonous/) [poop](https://pestpolicy.com/what-does-raccoon-poop-look-like/) look like?�Reptiles such as salamanders lizards and geckos love to hang around the house.
+What does [lizard](https://pestpolicy.com/are-lizards-poisonous/) [poop](https://pestpolicy.com/what-does-raccoon-poop-look-like/) look like?Reptiles such as salamanders lizards and geckos love to hang around the house.
 You will find their poop on any surface including your bed, sofa set, and wardrobe among other places.
 Certainly, these fecal droppings can create a disgusting mess in the house - particularly after a heavy meal
 .
 Sometimes, it difficult to differentiate lizard poop from that of rodents and birds.
 *So, how does lizard poop look like?
 Lizard poop appears as black droppings with a white substance on one end.
-The white matter shows the presence of uric acid and its excreted together with the solid waste.�*
+The white matter shows the presence of uric acid and its excreted together with the solid waste.*
 *This is because lizards use one opening (cloaca) to excrete solid waste and urine.
 The size of the droppings vary according to the size and species of the lizard.
 Related: What Does Leopard Gecko Eat?*

 ## What Does Lizard Poop Look Like??